 This recipe for Creamy Buttermilk Ranch Mashed Potatoes are a prime example that food doesn't have to be fussy to be insanely good.
 They're made using Russet potatoes that are cooked in garlic seasoned water until fall apart tender.
 After cooking, the potatoes are embellished with butter, chive and onion cream cheese, dry buttermilk Ranch dressing mix then whipped with tangy buttermilk until smooth.
 They're so tasty you're sure to make them over and over again.

-Creamy Buttermilk Ranch Mashed Potatoes Recipe
+Easy Creamy Buttermilk Ranch Mashed Potatoes Recipe

 Potatoes need no introduction they are truly one of the most beloved root vegetables on the planet.
 In any form they always hit the spot for my boys and they're budget friendly, too.
 The starchy flesh takes easily to so many different seasonings, types of cheese and herbs making them truly versatile.
 Not to mention, potatoes in some form go with most any meal you'd ever dream of serving.
 That's certainly the case at our house.